mirror // hand soap // penny tile // peony arrangmenet

-This was the best choice with such a large, bold pattern on the walls.
+This was the best choice with such a large, bold pattern on the bathroom walls.

-We continued the navy penny tiles into the shower and then complimented them with white tile penny rounds on the shower walls.
+We continued the navy penny tiles into the shower and then complimented them with white tile penny rounds on the shower walls, creating a large white wall.
+This helps everything else feel less busy and overwhelming.

 I let the beautiful wallpaper take center stage here, with simple white plantation shutters for the windows.